 Kate McLoud, Retired Lieutenant Col. Airforce, has expertise in finance

-Mary Allen, is retired from a career as a research scientist for the FDA in Washington, DC and has expertise in finance.
+Mary Allen, Ph.D. is retired from a career as a research scientist for the FDA in Maryland and has experience in management.